m-aparna/Green-Buddy/README.md

    - Ensure that your API key is stored securely and not exposed in client-side code or public repositories.

 Refer this [video](https://www.youtube.com/watch?v=hsNlz7-abd0) for following proper steps to generate API key

-## 🚀Modules/Packages/library:
+### **YouTube API key generation-**
+Refer this [video](https://www.youtube.com/watch?v=LLAZUTbc97I) on how to create a YouTube API key.

+## 🚀Modules / Packages / Libraries Used

-- **Requests:** This module allows sending HTTP requests using python
+- **Requests:** This module allows sending HTTP requests from python

-            pip install requests
+   `pip install requests`

-- **Collections:** It is a built-in module, there is no need to install it.The collection Module in Python provides different types of containers.
+- **Collections:** It is a built-in module (No installation is required).
+The collections module in python provides different types of containers.
 A Container is an object that is used to store different objects and provide a way to access the contained objects and iterate over them.

   In this project we have used Counter().

    **Counter() -** A counter is a subclass of the dictionary.
 It is used to keep the count of the elements in an iterable in the form of an unordered dictionary where the key represents the element in the iterable and value represents the count of that element in the iterable.

-            from collections import Counter
+   `from collections import Counter`

-- **flask:** A WSGI web application framework for Python.
-It is used to build websites using python and handles requests from users easily.
+- **Flask:** A WSGI web application framework for Python.
+It is used to build websites using python.
+We chose this because of its efficient and beginner-friendly ability to create good-looking websites, easy integration with Databases and smooth handling of requests from users.

-            pip install flask
+   `pip install flask`

-     **Jinja2 template/render_templates:** This is included in flask.No need to install it separately.A template is rendered with specific data to produce a final document.
-Flask uses the Jinja template library to render templates.We will use templates to render HTML which will display in the user’s browser.

-No need to install it.
-It needs to be imported from flask.
+   **NOTE** - Installing flask automatically installs some other dependencies we have used in the project (jinja2 and werkzeug)

-- **Flask login:** Flask-Login provides user session management for Flask.It handles the common tasks of logging in, logging out, and remembering your users' sessions over extended periods of time.
+- **Flask login:** Flask-Login provides user session management for Flask.
+It handles the common tasks of logging in, logging out, and remembering your users' sessions over extended periods of time.

-          pip install flask-login
+   `pip install flask-login`

-- **Flask SQLAlchemy:** Flask-SQLAlchemy is an extension for Flask.It aims to simplify using SQLAlchemy with Flask by providing useful defaults and extra helpers that make it easier to accomplish common tasks.
+- **Flask SQLAlchemy:** Flask-SQLAlchemy is an extension for integrating SQLAlchemy with Flask.
+It aims to simplify using SQLAlchemy with Flask by providing useful defaults and extra helpers that make it easier to accomplish common tasks.

-      pip install flask-sqlalchemy
+   `pip install flask-sqlalchemy`

-- **Google API client (YouTube API) :** ------------------------------------
+- **Google API client (YouTube API) :** Library to easily manage API calls and other processes for Google APIs

-      pip install google-api-python-client
+   `pip install google-api-python-client`

-## 📂 File Structure/Project Directory:
+## 📂 Directory Structure

 ![img.png](assets%2Fimg.png)

-**weather.py-**

-This file contains the code necessary for processing and fetching weather data.It handles the interaction with weather APIs to retrieve and process weather-related information.

-planting_advice.py—

-This file includes the logic for checking weather conditions and generating alerts based on those conditions.
-It also provides system-generated planting advice to help users make informed decisions about their gardening activities.

-shops.py-

-This file manages the code for fetching information about nearby gardening shops.It processes data from APIs to provide users with details about local gardening stores, including their locations and other relevant information.

 ## 🤔 How to Run